 The Widener Visitor Center, built in 1888, is located in the grey stone building that first served as the gardener’s cottage, carriage house and stables.
 Our facility offers a variety of room combinations and set-ups available for meeting and other private and semi-private daytime rentals.
 During Café hours, food service is available through our café operator, Company’s Coming.
 For food service at meetings occurring outside of Café hours, you may choose from any of our approved caterers, who represent a variety of cuisine styles and price ranges.

 The building is outfitted with Central Air.
 Quality audio-visual equipment can be provided for your use.
-While wifi is not currently available in the Center, if internet access if required, we will supply a laptop and Ethernet cable for no additional fee.
+While wifi is available in the Center, please refer to this connection guide.

 The Upper Gallery is located on the main floor of the Widener Visitor Center and is a great location for multiple meeting/retreat layouts, including audience-style, classroom, banquet or boardroom.
 The floors are carpeted, lights are dimmable, and the walls are lined with nature-inspired exhibits.
 This space includes a projector, screen and podium with microphone and the original barn door slides to create a separation from the Arboretum’s gift shop.
 Size: 40’x 23’

 The Classroom is located on the lower level of the Widener Visitor Center and works well for classroom style set-ups for up to 22 people.
 The room includes a large chalkboard and screen.
 The Mercer tile floor, stucco walls, exposed wood beams and French doors create a cozy, rustic ambience.
 Size: 23’ x 19’